souppower/electron-common-ipc/README.md

 # electron-common-ipc
-A safe IPC (Inter-Process Communication) bus for applications built on Node or Electron.
+An IPC (Inter-Process Communication) bus for applications built on [Node](https://nodejs.org/en/) or [Electron](https://electronjs.org/).

-This bus offers a common API for exchanging data between any processes : Node adn Electron (Master and Renderer instances).
+This bus offers a EventEmitter-like API for exchanging data between any processes (Node, Electron Master, Electron Renderer/s).
+* Node to Node,
+* Node to Electron (Master and Renderer processes),
+* Electon to Node,
+* Electron to Electron.

+Node needs a "BusBroker" in charge to commute messages to right listeners Electron needs an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.

+A WebPage is then able to dialog with a node process and vice-versa.

 # Features
-* Publish/Subscribe oriented API
+* EventEmitter oriented API
 * Works with Electron sandboxed renderer process
 * Support for Electron renderer affinity (several webpages hosted in the same renderer process)
 * Remote calls/events and pending messages management with Services